kensanata/ggg/README.md

 [Man-in-the-Middle Attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

-The *Web of Trust* solution is this: If there's a chain of people that trust each other, and are willingt to prove it using electronic signatures, then me and you don't need to meet in person.
+The *Web of Trust* solution is this: If there's a chain of people that trust each other, and are willing to prove it using electronic signatures, then me and you don't need to meet in person.
 I trust B, B trusts C, C trusts you, and since we all went to key signing parties and signed each other's keys, C signing your key, B signing C's key,